El Paso Electric is Prepared for the Summer

 Power outages are more common in hot weather months than at other times of the year.
 During the summer, two events affect El Paso Electric’s electrical system: storms and overloaded electrical equipment caused by an increased demand for power.

-Power demand during hot weather can overload electrical equipment causing power outages.
+During emergencies EPE has additional crews and resources to restore power as quickly as possible.
 Outages occur when circuit breakers or other protective equipment shut off the flow of power in order to prevent further damage to the electrical system.

 Planning for outages during hot weather

-Because EPE has been serving the west Texas/southern New Mexico region for more than 100 years, we’ve developed strategies that help us minimize the effects of outages that occur during the hot weather months for our customers.
+Because EPE has been serving the west Texas and the southern New Mexico region for 113 years, EPE has developed strategies that help minimize the effects of outages that occur during these months for our customers.